menu

 Selawik - Noorvik is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 4,790 people and just one neighborhood, Selawik - Noorvik is the 15th largest community in Alaska.

-When you are in Selawik - Noorvik, you'll notice that it is more blue-collar than most other communities in America.
-36.92% of Selawik - Noorvik’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Selawik - Noorvik is generally considered to be a blue-collar town.
+36.92% of the Selawik - Noorvik workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Selawik - Noorvik is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Selawik - Noorvik who work in office and administrative support (9.16%), teaching (8.88%), and maintenance occupations (7.94%).

-Selawik - Noorvik is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Selawik - Noorvik is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One of the benefits of Selawik - Noorvik is that there is very little traffic.
 The average commute to work is 8.83 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The citizens of Selawik - Noorvik have a very low rate of college education: just 6.27% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Selawik - Noorvik has a very low overall level of education: only 6.27% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Selawik - Noorvik in 2022 was $19,209, which is low income relative to Alaska and the nation.
 This equates to an annual income of $76,836 for a family of four.
 However, Selawik - Noorvik contains both very wealthy and poor people as well.